 Born in Transylvania, Ioana Vrabie grew up as third culture child in Tuscany, Italy, where she emigrated with her mother at the age of eight.
 The fact that she could not identify completely both with her original communist culture and her new capitalistic one, meant for her to develop an inquisitive approach towards life, that compelled her to be in constant search for her own personal truth.

-It was only in her late twenties that she decided, after travelling the world as flight attendant for Lauda Air for almost a decade, to enrol at University of Arts London and take her passion to the next level.
+It was only in her late twenties that she decided, after travelling the world as flight attendant for Lauda Air for almost a decade, to enroll at University of Arts London and take her passion to the next level.

-After a period working as commercial photographer, shooting digitally and feeling exhausted by the long hours of editing, she started to work at Photofusion, a camera club that reignited her love for analogue.
+While studying, she started to work at Photofusion, a camera club that reignited her love for analogue.

-There she received a providential gift from a stranger: a bag full of expired film rolls that she took together with her analogue camera on a six months trip to Italy, India and Bali in search of a reality that does not need retouching.
+There she received a providential gift from a stranger: a bag full of expired film rolls that she took together with her analogue camera on a six months trip to Italy, India and Bali in search of a capturing a reality that does not need retouching.

 During this trip she felt overwhelmed by the beauty of her surroundings and she instinctively started to allow her eyes to wander and her body to move through space, and shoot multiple exposure images, feeling a deep sense of liberation.